 The beauty company provides employees with $100 per month in student loan assistance, up to a total of $10,000.

-As an employee of the investment brokerage firm, you’ll receive annual student loan repayment assistance—the maximum benefit is $10,000.
+As an employee of the investment brokerage firm, you’ll may be eligible to receive up to $15,000 toward your student loan payments.

 If you’ve graduated within the last three years, Nvidia will match your student loan payments dollar for dollar up to $500 per month.
 The lifetime cap is $30,000.